-8. The paper we use is higher quality than is standard for the industry, both for the cover and inside text or pages, i.e. we use as a minimum 100gsm ultra white bond paper for the text pages and 350gsm paper for the paperback covers.
-In addition, the paper for the text pages of our books is produced via an independent certification process that ensures that the trees from which it is produced come from well-managed sources that exclude the risk of using illegally logged timber and/or are printed on recycled paper.
+8. The paper we use is higher quality than is standard for the industry, both for the cover and inside text or pages.
+We use as a minimum 115 gsm silk paper for the text pages and 350gsm paper for the paperback covers.
+In addition, the paper for the text pages of our books is produced via an independent certification process that ensures that the trees from which it is produced come from well-managed sources that exclude the risk of using illegally logged timber, and/or are printed on recycled paper.

 9. Our books are loaded at our printers with all black and white interior images and photographs at up to 1200 dpi (dots per inch) as opposed to the industry norm of 300 dpi.
 Consequently, given a high-standard original illustration, the result is very near photographic quality.
 We also publish in full colour.

 10. Our book covers are custom designed in full colour and at no time do we use templates.
-Templates are where you are given a series of photographs or illustrations to choose from and you are asked to 'plonk' your name and the title of your book etc. into it.
-Needless to say, dozens of other book titles could look like your book.
+Templates are where you are offered a series of photographs or illustrations to choose from and you are asked to ‘plonk’ your name and book title etc. into it.
+Needless to say, dozens of other books could look like your book.
 The quality of our custom-designed covers is second to none.

-11. We do not source work outside the United Kingdom or the Republic of Ireland and, as a consequence, we do not exploit cheap foreign labour, and our sub-contractors are paid full rates.
+11. We do not source work outside the United Kingdom or the Republic of Ireland and, consequently, we do not exploit cheap foreign labour, and our sub-contractors are paid full rates.